PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/README.md

     - For testing purpose, please register to the Sandbox environment and retrieve the Client ID & Secret Key.
 Learn more about the sandbox environment [here](https://jokul.doku.com/docs/docs/getting-started/explore-sandbox)
     - For real transaction, please register to the Production environment and retrieve the Client ID & Secret Key.
 Learn more about the production registration process [here](https://jokul.doku.com/docs/docs/getting-started/register-user)

+## Jokul WooComerce Already Supported `doku_log`
+​
+This `doku_log` is useful to help simplify the process of checking if an issue occurs related to the payment process using the Jokul Plugin.
+If there are problems or problems using the plugin, you can contact our team by sending this doku_log file. `Doku_log` will record all transaction processes from any channel by date.

+​
+## How to use and take doku_log file?
+​
+1. Open your `WooCommerce_dir` directory on your store's webserver.
+2. Create folder `doku_log` in your directory store's, so plugin will automatically track log in your store's webserver.
+3. Then check `doku_log` and open file in your store's webserver.
+4. You will see `doku log` file by date.
+5. And you can download the file.
+6. If an issue occurs, you can send this `doku_log` file to the team to make it easier to find the cause of the issue.

 ## Payment Channels Supported

 1. Virtual Account: